patkoton/patkoton/README.md

-Hi!
-I'm Patience, a Front-end Developer who loves designing responsive web designs and is interested in acquiring knowledge, networking and collaborating.
+<h1>Hi!
+I'm Patience, a Front-end Developer who loves
+designing responsive web designs and is interested in acquiring knowledge, networking and collaborating.
 Want to reach me?
-On Twitter @patkoton.
+On Twitter @patkoton.</h1>